aijaz/blog/content/posts/2017/04/2017-04-30-cocoaconf.markdown

 The more I think about it, the less _scandalous_ Jeff's proposal appears.
 The M in MVC doesn't necessarily refer to classes that model entities.
 Most definitions say that the Model is the Domain Data.
 Keeping that in mind, is it really that odd to use a result set as a Model?
 Perhaps the takeaway from all of this is: Use the right tool for the job.
 If it makes sense to use a domain object as a model, do it.
 If it makes more sense to use a result set rather than an expensive object, do that.
 I don't think we need to commit to either of the methodologies for a hundred percent of use cases.

-## <a name="thanks"></a> Thanks For a Great Conference
+## <a name="thanks"></a> Until Next Time

+Like all good conferences, CocoaConf has left me thinking long after the last session ended.
+These kinds of conferences serve a different purpose than, for example, WWDC.
+At conferences like CocoaConf we get to see how others use Apple's frameworks, and how they write their code.
+That is the real benefit to me, that I can approach someone who for years has been doing something that I'm thinking of doing, or that I have just started.
+And I can ask her, "Hey.
+How did you solve that problem?"
+So if you ever get the opportunity to attend conferences like this one, I strongly recommend it.

-I would like to thank the Klein Family for providing us this forum in which to learn.
-But the conference wouldn't be what it is without the the people who give it its character: the other attendees (here I include the speakers).
+I would like to thank the Klein family for providing us this forum in which to learn.
+But the conference wouldn't be what it is without the the people who give it its character: the other attendees (including the speakers).
 I would like to thank everyone who attended, everyone with whom I shared a conversation, a smile, a laugh, a hug.
 Thank you for making this conference what it is: something to look forward to every year.

 [mvc]: http://cocoaconf.com/chicago-2017/sessions/Remove-the-M-from-MVC
 [jd]: http://cocoaconf.com/chicago-2017/sessions/Using-Small-Protocols-to-Vend-App-Wide-Dependencies-in-Swift